James4Ever0/notes/chatgpt.md

 ## models like chatgpt

-[gpt-gmlp](https://github.com/lucidrains/g-mlp-gpt) saying this design integrates gpt with
+[gpt-gmlp](https://github.com/lucidrains/g-mlp-gpt) saying this design integrates gpt with gmlps so will use less ram and can be trained on a single gpu

 [WebGPT](https://github.com/James4Ever0/webgpt-cli)